Zorrander/cogrob-tut-hri/docs/source/overview.rst

         * Maintains a state machine updated after each perception which defines the different stages of the conversation.

-* ``cogrob_tut_reasoning``.
-It uses a Prolog based reasoning to analyze the tokens it received from the speech recognition module.
+* ``cogrob_tut_reasoning`` It uses a Prolog based reasoning to analyze the tokens it received from the speech recognition module.
 It is composed of :

         * **Knowledge base** containing information describing the environment, the robot, the different actions and targets.
 This information is stored in ontologies.